Minimize Risk When Establishing Partnerships

 Overview

-External partners (e.g., any industry/sponsors or other academic institutions and their affiliated researchers and staff) can play an important role in facilitating research initiatives at University of Toronto (U of T).
-When researchers and staff are initially considering working with an external partner, the guidance and questions below can help determine whether the partnership is likely to be suitable and mutually beneficial for all parties.
+When researchers and staff are initially considering working with an external partner, the guidance and questions below can help to assess whether the partnership is likely to be suitable and mutually beneficial for all parties from a research security standpoint.

 Due Diligence

 Researchers are encouraged to have open discussions with potential partners and, where possible, conduct ‘open-source due diligence checks’ to identify possible or perceived concerns.
-‘Open-source due diligence checks’ consist of finding, organizing and analyzing publicly available information – usually from the Internet – in support of important decisions.
+‘Open-source due diligence checks’ consist of finding, organizing and analyzing publicly available information – usually from the internet – in support of important decisions.

-For more information and training on how to conduct open-source due diligence, please see the Government of Canada’s resources Conducting Open Source Due Diligence for Safeguarding Research Partnerships and Safeguarding Research Partnerships with Open Source Due Diligence Training Course.
+For more information and training on how to conduct open-source due diligence, please see the Government of Canada’s resources Conducting Open Source Due Diligence for Safeguarding Research Partnerships and the Safeguarding Research Partnerships with Open Source Due Diligence Training Course.

 For assistance conducting due diligence, please contact the Research Security Team (RST) early in the partner consideration process, with the full name(s) of potential collaborators and their affiliated institutions (including departments) or organizations.